ReinierC/hello-world-react/README.md

 25. `cd components`
 26. `touch App.jsx`
 27. `cd ../..`
-  * Now te file structure looks like this:
+  * Now the file structure looks like this:
 ```
   .
 |-- client